Informfully/Experiments/experiments/tutorial/README.md

 * **experiment_reranking_scripts**: Code to re-rank the candidate lists.
 * **experiment_scripts**: Code to initialize and run the recommender pipeline.s
 * **graph_preparation**: Code to create and augment the graphs required for random walks.
-* **neural_preparation**: Code to enrich merge and format the dataset for the neural baseline models.
+* **neural_preparation**: Code to enrich, merge, and format the dataset for the neural baseline models.
 * **PLD_EPD_preparation**: Code to prepare the data and run PLD and EPD algorithms.

 Please follow the steps outlined below.